fReEFLEX/fReEFLEX-GUI/README.md

 - Measure System latency using emulated mouse.
 - Measure System latency using a real mouse.

-The difference between the two measurements tells you how long it took the mouse to detect a state change of the hardware switch and send a signal to your computer.
+The difference between these two measurements tells you how long it took the mouse to detect a state change of the hardware switch and send a signal to your computer.
 > Given that your mouse also runs at 1000Hz polling rate the difference should not be more than 1-2ms for a gaming mouse.

 ### 6. Saving results